Protect360—FAQ for partners

 At a glance: Find answers to questions frequently asked by partners about Protect360.

-Once the capping mechanism is triggered, Protect360 blocks the ad network’s impressions or clicks for the related app within the current 24-hour cycle.
-This means that any impressions/clicks that occur after the threshold is reached are not recorded by AppsFlyer, nor are they eligible for attribution.
+Once the capping mechanism is triggered, Protect360 blocks the ad network’s impressions for the related app within the current 24-hour cycle.
+This means that any impressions that occur after the threshold is reached are not recorded by AppsFlyer, nor are they eligible for attribution.

 A network can avoid surpassing the threshold by stopping campaigns and publishers with unusually high volumes of ad engagements that do not show any impact on performance results.